 Exchange-Traded Funds (ETFs): Best for Tax Benefits

 Many ETFs align with index funds, but there are also sector ETFs, commodity ETFs, and even exchange-traded notes.
-ETFs are also considered a tax-efficient investment since they don’t have the kind of trading activity mutual funds do, and since their expense ratios are low as a result.
-ETFS are also inexpensive and easy to buy or sell, whether you’re building your investment portfolio on your own, with the help of the best robo advisors, or guided by a financial advisor.
+ETFs are also considered a tax-efficient investment since they don’t have the kind of trading activity mutual funds do and since their expense ratios are low as a result.

 Whether you have a large sum of cash to invest or you’re looking for ways to invest small amounts of money, it helps to arm yourself with as much information as you can.
 Read on to learn how to invest money according to your goals and what you should know ahead of time.